PhysiCell-Tools/python-loader/README.md

 The pcDataLoader python3 library will maintain two main branches:

 + **Branch version 2** will be strictly compatible with the original PhysiCell-Tools/python-loader code, although pip installable.
-+ **Branch version 3** might break with old habits, although tries to be as mutch downwards compatible as possible.
++ **Branch version 3** might break with old habits, although tries to be as much downward compatible as possible.
   The aim of the v3 branch is to get a very lean and agile python3 physicell output interface, for the ones coming from the python world.

 Note: there can only be one version of pcDataLoader installed in each python3 environment.
-In the HowTo guide is in detail explained, how to install and unistall pcDataLoader branches.
+In the HowTo guide is in detail explained, how to install and uninstall pcDataLoader branches.

 ## Header: